- ⅓ of Generation Zers and young Millennials use 3 or more mobile wallets.

 HUMBL is a startup technology company.
 Here is a little excerpt as to how they have grown in their short time.

-During the period April 1, 2021 through May 16, 2021, the Company was able to add 7,500 customers to HUMBL Financial, which is estimated to grow the revenues of that segment by $37,425 per month.
-In addition, the Company launched their mobile application on April 16, 2021 and has amassed over 35,000 downloads with over 30,000 active user accounts that contain a username and password, and over 13,000 merchant accounts.
-Between the growth in revenues by fees generated by HUMBL Financial and through sales of merchandise in HUMBL Marketplace from April 1, 2021 through May 16, 2021, as well as from proceeds received from convertible notes and equity investments, the Company’s current cash position has grown to $4,538,337.
+During the period April 1, 2021, through May 16, 2021, the Company was able to add 7,500 customers to HUMBL Financial, which is estimated to grow the revenues of that segment by $37,425 per month.
+In addition, the Company launched its mobile application on April 16, 2021, and has amassed over 35,000 downloads with over 30,000 active user accounts that contain a username and password and over 13,000 merchant accounts.
+Between the growth in revenues by fees generated by HUMBL Financial and through sales of merchandise in HUMBL Marketplace from April 1, 2021, through May 16, 2021, as well as from proceeds received from convertible notes and equity investments, the Company’s current cash position has grown to $4,538,337.